Acoustic Neuromas are relatively uncommon benign tumours that grow on the nerve between the brain and the inner ear.

 As an acoustic tumour grows, it typically affects hearing first because it compresses the hearing nerve or blood supply to the inner ear.
 As these tumours grow, they affect surrounding structures in the brain that control vital functions.
-When large (eg 4 cm or more), acoustic tumors may cause severe pressure on the brainstem and cerebellum of the brain with catastrophic consequences including stroke and death.
+When large (eg 4 cm or more), acoustic tumours may cause severe pressure on the brainstem and cerebellum of the brain with catastrophic consequences including stroke and death.

 The first signs or symptoms of an Acoustic Neuroma are usually related to ear function and include tinnitus (ear noise/ringing in the ear) and hearing loss on one side.
 You might also experience unsteadiness or loss of balance.
-As these tumors grow larger, they involve other surrounding nerves, for example causing numbness or pain in the face.
+As these tumours grow larger, they involve other surrounding nerves, for example causing numbness or pain in the face.
 Headache may develop as a result of increased pressure on the brain.

-In most cases, these tumors grow slowly over a period of years.
+In most cases, these tumours grow slowly over a period of years.
 But sometimes the rate of growth is more rapid.
 Symptoms can be mild or severe, and multiple symptoms might develop rather rapidly.

-Many people have hearing loss on one side, head noises, and balance difficulties but rarely are these symptoms due to an acoustic tumor.
+Many people have hearing loss on one side, head noises, and balance difficulties but rarely are these symptoms due to an acoustic tumour.
 A careful evaluation of everyone with these symptoms should be performed however to eliminate the presence of an acoustic neuroma.
 Today, the most common method of diagnosing an acoustic tumour is by a Magnetic Resonance Imaging (MRI) scan of the head.

 In some cases, the tumour becomes relatively large before symptoms lead to investigation and diagnosis

 The treatment options for an acoustic neuroma will depend on the tumour size and a variety of factors including age and hearing level.
 Preservation of life is the most important objective of treatment.
-In the modern era, very few people die from an acoustic tumor or from their treatment.
+In the modern era, very few people die from an acoustic tumour or from their treatment.
 The main objective of treatment is to safely remove the tumour or control its growth whilst preserving neurologic function.